The Harvard Lampoon: History

 The Harvard Lampoon was first published in 1876 by seven founders including Ralph Wormeley Curtis, Edward Sandford Martin, Edmund March Wheelwright, and Arthur Murray Sherwood (father of Robert E. Sherwood).
 The first issue of the Lampoon was a single copy, nailed to a tree in Harvard Yard.
 In its earliest years the magazine focused primarily on the satirization of Harvard and Boston Brahmin society.
 As the Lampoon began to gain notoriety on campus, the society moved from offices in Hollis Hall to addresses on Holyoke and Plympton streets respectively.
 These collections of rooms rented by the trustees of the Lampoon were famous not only for their beer nights, but also with the regularity that the Lampoon spent the profits made on each magazine for these beer nights.
 "It was a good night when the Lampoon could afford coal and beer, and they often had to choose between one or the other."
 Pranks abounded in the early years, some more destructive than others.
 William Randolph Hearst was expelled from Harvard after sending a pudding pot used as a chamber pot to a professor.

 A Lampoon graduate from 1887, Archibald Cary Coolidge, professor of architecture at Harvard College, was chosen as the architect of Randolph Hall, one of the college's newest dormitories.
 Legend has it that when designing Randolph, Coolidge purposefully made the dormitory recessed further back from Mt.
 Auburn Street than was at first designed, purchasing for himself the land the Castle now stands on.
 The commission to design the castle was given to Edmund M. Wheelwright, then city architect of Boston.

-The Lampoon and its sensibility began to branch out away from the Harvard campus in the early 1960s, and soon became an especially important expression and feeder system of American humor and comedy since that time.
+The Lampoon and its sensibility began to branch out away from the Harvard campus in the early 1960s, and soon became an important expression of, and feeder system for, American humor and comedy.
 In 1961, Mademoiselle offered the Lampoon staff an honorarium to produce a parody of their own magazine for the traditionally lower-selling July issue.
 The project boosted Mademoiselles summer circulation along with the Lampoon's ever tenuous cash flow, and the magazine renewed its association with the Lampoon for a follow-up parody in July 1962, and a third parody issue (of Esquire) in July 1963.
 The magazine also produced a 70-page spoof of Ian Fleming's James Bond novels in 1962 titled Alligator, which was subsequently released by Random House.
-These projects proved popular, and led to full, nationally-distributed parodies of Playboy (1966), Time (1968), and Life (1969), and later, Cosmopolitan in 1972 and Sports Illustrated (1974).
+These projects proved popular, and led to full, nationally-distributed parodies of Playboy (1966), Time (1968), and Life (1969), and later, Cosmopolitan in 1972, Sports Illustrated (1974), and People (1981).